Let's start with what they have in common:

 Similar Dimensions but Outback is quite a bit longer:

-- Outback is one inch taller.
+- Outback is about an inch wider.

-- Outback is ten inches longer.
+- Outback is about ten inches longer.

 All Wheel Drive System